hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 # depending on your system, alternatively: chmod +x ./gnosis-vpn-x86_64-darwin
 ```

-2. Provide the path to your configuration file and a socket path to start the service binary.
+2. Provide the path to your configuration file and a socket path to start the GnosisVPN binary.
    If you do not want to provide that socket path, you can also start the binary with privileged access and it will use `/var/run/gnosisvpn.sock` as it's communication socket.

 ```bash